mbaudin47/numericalderivative/README.md

   RAIRO.
 Analyse numérique, 11 (1), 13-25.

 ## Roadmap
-- Compute exact step of third derivative from central F.D..
-  Compute the exact absolute error for the optimal step.
-  Compute the total error depending on the step.

 - Implement the method of:

 Shi, H. J. M., Xie, Y., Xuan, M. Q., & Nocedal, J. (2022).
 Adaptive finite-difference interval estimation for noisy derivative-free optimization. _SIAM Journal on Scientific Computing_, _44_(4), A2302-A2321.